The Team at ISI

 Beyond teaching, Lára is an accomplished artist.
 She participated in a group show at the Jay Jay Art Gallery in Sacramento, CA, in 2012.
 The following year, she showed her art at the Götusýning Reykjavik Art Festival.

-Lucy Averell, Homeroom Teacher (On Leave)
+Lucy Averell, Homeroom Teacher (on Maternity Leave)

 Ólafur Schram, Music Teacher